-^{1.} Any third party, non-employee providing products or services for Eni or any third party that acts on behalf of or for Eni's interest.
+1. Any third party, non-employee providing products or services for Eni or any third party that acts on behalf of or for Eni's Interest.

-and geographical distribution of assets are Eni levers to strengthen its presence along the value chain.
+Consolidated expertise, technologies and geographical distribution of assets are Eni levers to strengthen its presence along the value chain.
+Eni's business and operating model is described in detail in the Annual Report.

-Eni employs more than 31,000 people in 68 Countries around the world.
+Eni employs more than 32,000 people in 69 Countries around the world.